Successful Premiere for Control - Expert Days Featuring In-Depth Professional Exchange

 Speaker: Dr. Henrike Stephani, Scientific Advisor for Institute Strategy and Assistant Head of the Image Processing Department at the Fraunhofer Institute for Industrial Mathematics (ITWM)

-Be sure to visit Fraunhofer Vision’s joint booth as well!
+Be sure to visit the Fraunhofer Meeting Area as well

 Add further expert presentations to your calendar: